arnaud-ma/vscode_profile/README.md

 # List of profiles

-By clicking on the profile name, you will be redirected to the profile's markdown file.
+By clicking on the profile name, you will be redirected to the profile's documentation file.
 There you will find an overview of the profile (theme used, extensions installed, etc.) and some recommendations specific to the profile.

 | Profile                       | Installation link                                                                           |